 Brian sees clients from all backgrounds and belief systems, and he helps individuals come to terms and find peace with their past, improve relationships in the present, and find hope for the future.
 Brian firmly believes that people can change, grow and develop the strength and skills necessary to move forward into a meaningful and balanced life of peace and fulfillment.

 Brian is a graduate of the University of North Carolina at Charlotte.
-Brian is an LPCA (Licensed Professional Counselor Associate) and is in the process of completing his Registered Play Therapist credential.
+Brian is a LCMHCA, Licensed Clinical Mental Health Counselor Associate, and is in the process of completing his Registered Play Therapist credential.
 He has spent most of his life in the metro-Charlotte region.
-He has been married for over three decades to Maria and they have four children, a dog, and were adopted by the neighborhood cat.
+He has been married for over three decades to Maria, and they have four children, a dog, and were adopted by the neighborhood cat.